-It's only 100 days until the sun disappears
+The day the sun disappears is coming

 Story highlights

-- Total solar eclipse will cross the United States on August 21
+- A total solar eclipse will cross the United States on August 21

 - Everyone in North America will experience a portion of the sun being blocked by the moon

-(CNN)On August 21, the sun will disappear across America.
+(CNN)Two months from today, on August 21, the sun will disappear across America.

 For a swath of the country from Portland, Oregon, to Charleston, South Carolina, it will look like someone just turned off the sun in the middle of the day.

+Fourteen states across the US will experience about two minutes of darkness as the eclipse crosses from coast to coast between 10:15 a.m.
+Pacific Time in Oregon until about 2:45 p.m.
+Eastern Time in South Carolina.

 Even if you live elsewhere in North America, a portion of the sun will partially disappear near midday.
+Parts of South America, Africa, Europe and Asia will also experience a partial eclipse.

 It is being called the "Great American Eclipse."
 And you can mark it on your calendar, down to the millisecond.